The smallest act of kindness is worth more than the grandness intention. -Oscar Wilde

 Caring, gentleness, compassion, generosity, and patience may be some words that come to mind when thinking about kindness.
 Kindness may seem like such a simple and straight-forward concept, yet it may not always be an easy

 Why is it important to teach kindness to children?
 I believe the key to success in life is rooted in living a happy and fulfilled life.
 We are all aware of social problems in school, such as bullying, and disrespect.
-If childhood problems like those, are not properly dealt with, there is a risk children may grown up to be unhappy people, and cause unneeded stress or pain to others.
+If childhood problems like those are not properly dealt with, there is a risk children may grow up to be unhappy people, who may cause stress or pain to others.
 It's therefore important to model kind acts to children at a young age.
 For example, a parent may teach their child the importance of charity work by helping others in need.
 This may be modeled and done with the child through toy and clothing donations.
 The possibilities are endless when it comes to acts of kindness that children may participate in.
 Here are a few to get you started...

 - Do a chore for someone without them knowing.